Amroor - Jagitial - Mancherial Expressway

 The Godavari river corridor through Hajipur mandal is where the alignment changes created the sharpest value distortion.
 Plots marketed as highway-adjacent under the first alignment were no longer near any proposed route after the second revision.
 Plots that appeared untouched under the second alignment now sit directly inside the third alignment's proposed acquisition zone in villages like Mulkalla, Vempalli and Rangapet.

 Independently of the acquisition boundary question, agricultural land near this corridor in Jagitial and Mancherial districts carries a blanket regulatory requirement: NALA conversion.
 Under the Telangana Non-Agricultural Lands Assessment Act of 1963, no agricultural land can be used for residential, commercial or industrial purposes without prior permission from the competent authority and payment of conversion tax.
-Applications go through MeeSeva centres, with the Tahsildar and Deputy Tahsildar as competent authorities.
+Applications go through MeeSeva (Telangana's government services portal) centres, with the Tahsildar and Deputy Tahsildar as competent authorities.
 In areas outside the Greater Hyderabad Municipal Corporation, the NALA tax is 9% of the basic value of the land.
 A deemed or fraudulent conversion carries a penalty equal to 50% of the conversion fee.
 Buying agricultural land near Mancherial without checking NALA status first means you may be unable to obtain building permission, a layout approval or a factory licence on the same plot after purchase.

 A separate controversy in January 2025 involved acquisition for a proposed industrial and IT hub at Vempalli, Mulkalla and Pochampahad in Hajipur mandal, where farmers alleged compensation of ₹13.50 lakh per acre was fixed informally and that the process began without statutory gazette notifications.
 The Collector's intervention was sought.